The face was changed, yet the hand was known.

 | TP-2026-009 | Intraverse-Dev-Tech-Hub | - | brajanjake@gmail.com | Ivan / 167746537+DeAngDai354@users.noreply.github.com | okada0209 / lovelysong0209+2@gmail.com | Intraverse-Dev-Tech-Hub / thomas.cryptolover@gmail.com |

-| TP-2026-010 | DLabsHungary-Hub2 | CodeBlock73 | petermolnar813@gmail.com | Ivan / 167746537+DeAngDai354@users.noreply.github.com | okada0209 / lovelysong0209+2@gmail.com | CodeBlock73 |
+| TP-2026-010 / Hub2 | DLabsHungary-Hub2 | CodeBlock73 | petermolnar813@gmail.com | Ivan / 167746537+DeAngDai354@users.noreply.github.com | okada0209 / lovelysong0209+2@gmail.com | CodeBlock73 |

-| Hub3 (archived continuity) | DLabsHungary-Hub3 | CodeBlock150 | petermolnar286@gmail.com | Ivan / 167746537+DeAngDai354@users.noreply.github.com | okada0209 / lovelysong0209+2@gmail.com | CodeBlock150 |
+| Hub3 (enriched continuity) | DLabsHungary-Hub3 | CodeBlock150 | petermolnar286@gmail.com | Ivan / 167746537+DeAngDai354@users.noreply.github.com | okada0209 / lovelysong0209+2@gmail.com | CodeBlock150 / petermolnar286@gmail.com |

 | Hub4 (public continuity) | DLabsHungary-Hub4 | CodeBlock150 | - | - | - | CodeBlock150 |

 The identity pattern is more layered than a simple “invite account + dev persona” model.
 In TP-2026-009, the commit history shows at least three commit-linked identity layers: an initial commit identity (Ivan / 167746537+DeAngDai354@users.noreply.github.com), a recurrent middle layer (okada0209 / lovelysong0209+2@gmail.com), and a later repository maintenance / weaponisation layer (Intraverse-Dev-Tech-Hub / thomas.cryptolover@gmail.com).
-Later DLabsHungary repositories preserve the same broader pattern of rotating lure-facing identities while reusing recurrent commit-linked identities and repository structure.
+Later DLabs-themed repositories preserve the same broader pattern of rotating lure-facing identities while reusing recurrent commit-linked identities and repository structure.
 This is more consistent with a staged workflow or small operator team than with a single static persona.

 Relevant prior reporting: